Stoke City Football Club ("the Club") aims to provide the best standards of service to supporters in relation to all of its activities.

 Tickets for Cup competitions are priced after consultation with the opposing club.
 Once agreement is made on any special ticketing initiatives, the tickets are allocated as for away ticket allocations.

-If a match is abandoned after spectators are admitted to the stadium but before kick-off, ticket holders are entitled to free admission to the re-arranged fixture.
+If a match at the Britannia Stadium is abandoned before kick-off, ticket holders are entitled to free admission to the re-arranged fixture.
 If a match is abandoned after kick-off, spectators are entitled to half price admission to the re-arranged match.

 Refunds will be considered only if the ticket is returned to the ticket office no later than 24 hours before the advertised kick off of the match and are at the sole discretion of the Club Management.

 The Club recognises that it is appropriate for away fans to visit the Britannia Stadium, and will endeavour to avoid any restrictions being imposed on visiting supporters.